codingfisch/codingfisch.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 Oops, I sneaked two more operations in there:

 1. Using `(_ > 0).float()` to create brainmasks, since the Dice score is build to deal with masks
-2. Reducing the resolution of those masks because `affine_registration` will be much faster this way
+2. Reducing the masks resolution because `affine_registration` will be much faster this way

 Finally, we use the `optimal_affine` to align the `moving` tensor
 {%highlight python%}